fabiooperti/Fabio-Operti---Data-analytics-project/SQL project/Sales analysis/SQL scripts.md

 ```
 ![image](https://github.com/fabiooperti/Fabio-Operti---Data-analytics-project/assets/170554271/394023b9-ea58-4934-a244-9c01b93df37a)

 ### Who are our top customers?
-Let's order the sales by customer from the largest
+Let's order orders by customer from the largest
 ```
 SELECT FirstName,
        LastName,